 Organize the rest

 I think it’s a good idea to take all of the boxes out of your loft as you declutter.
-This makes it easier to sort as you’re not stuck up there with no windows or space.
-Also, it lets you go up and sweep the floor and give the loft a general tidy up.
+This may be a challenge if you have a narrow loft ladder, but it makes it easier to sort as you’re not stuck up there with no windows or space.
+Also, it lets you go up and sweep the floor and give the loft a general tidy-up.

 And that’s all, folks!
-Follow these simple steps to clean your loft and make it look and feel good as new.
+Follow these simple steps to clean your loft and help you make the most of the available space.

 CLICK HERE FOR CHAS’ HOUSE HOME TOUR VIDEO